Staff profile

 Biography

-My research focuses on classical Latin poetry and its reception, Roman art and topography, and the digital humanities.
+My research focuses on classical Latin poetry and its reception, Roman material culture, and the digital humanities.

-My first book, The Transvestite Achilles: Gender and Genre in the Achilleid of Statius (Cambridge University Press, 2005), is a study of an unfinished Latin epic poem narrating the early biography of Achilles, including an episode in which the hero was hidden from the Trojan War on the island of Scyros, cross-dressed as a girl.
+My first book, The Transvestite Achilles: Gender and Genre in the Achilleid of Statius (Cambridge University Press, 2005), was the first full-length study of an unfinished Latin epic poem narrating the early biography of Achilles, including a striking episode in which the hero was dressed as a girl by his mother to hide him away from the Trojan War.

-My third monograph, Propertius, Greek Myth, and Virgil: Rivalry, Allegory and Polemic (Oxford University Press, 2018) gives a new account of Propertius' peculiar manner of employing examples from Greek myth, which on the surface often seem inept or pointless.
-I argue that this appearance functions as part of his self-characterization as a feckless lover, but that close inspection reveals their intertextual point.
-Myth is a language in which Propertius engages in a dialogue with the Greek literary tradition and in polemics with his rivals, especially Virgil.
+In my third book, Propertius, Greek Myth, and Virgil: Rivalry, Allegory and Polemic (Oxford University Press, 2018), I give a new account of Propertius’ use of examples from Greek myth, which on the surface often seem inept or pointless.
+Myth emerges as a language in which Propertius engages in a dialogue with the Greek literary tradition and in polemics with his rivals, especially Virgil.

 PhD Supervision

-I would be happy to speak to anyone consuidering a PhD in digital humanities, especially the application of statistical models to premodern literary history, or in Latin poetry, especially epic, elegy and lyric from the Augustan to Flavian period.
+I would be happy to speak to anyone consuidering a PhD in digital humanities, especially the application of statistical models to premodern literary history.
+I am also available to supervise projects on Latin poetry from the Augustan to Flavian period.

 School Talks